William Glenn Waterhouse

 William Glenn Waterhouse (April 18, 1893 in Cedar Rapids, Iowa – December 9, 1973 in Berkeley, California) was an American Olympic sailor in the Star class.
 He competed in the 1932 Summer Olympics together with Woodbridge Metcalf, where they finished 5th.

+He was also a member of the United States at the 1936 Summer Olympics in the 2-person keelboat, open.